RiccardoDeMasellis/FLLOAT/README.md

 # FLLOAT
-A library for generating automata from LTL and LDL formulas on finite traces.
+A library for generating automata from LTL and LDL formulas with finite-trace semantics.

 #LICENSE